kolbasa/cordova-plugin-apkupdater/README.md

 | Chrome      | 45.8 MB       | 39.8 MB    | 13.1%   |
 | Google Maps | 54.4 MB       | 50.4 MB    | 7.3%    |

 Honestly, one should mention that the left file sizes are not found in the App Store.
-Since these installation files are also compressed and rather to compare with the right side.
+The installation files stored there are also compressed and therefore more comparable to the right side of the table.
+So we have to take care of the compression ourselves.

 The script requires [7Zip](https://www.7-zip.org/) and [NodeJS](https://nodejs.org) to work.